New Jersey Enrollment Insights

 5. Kindergarten rebounded from COVID

-New Jersey lost 9% of kindergartners during COVID - but by 2025, K enrollment nearly recovered while Pre-K surged past pre-pandemic levels.
+New Jersey lost 9% of kindergartners during COVID.
+K enrollment recovered by 2024 but slipped again in 2026, while Pre-K kept surging past pre-pandemic levels.

 k_trend <- state_summary %>%